Introduction to Gurez Valley Cuisine

 14. Sheermal:

 Sheermal is a saffron-infused bread popular in Kashmiri cuisine, known for its delicate flavour and soft texture.
-Sheermal, which is traditionally cooked in tandoor ovens, offers a one of a kind dining experience.
+Sheermal, which is traditionally cooked in tandoor ovens, offers a one-of-a-kind dining experience.

 With roots in Persian cuisine, Sheermal has become a cherished delicacy, symbolising Kashmir’s rich culinary heritage.
 The irresistible flavour of the bread continues to entice both locals and visitors.